Lindsey Lake Campground

 Directions

 From Nevada City: Take Highway 20 east toward Truckee for approximately 20 miles.
 Turn left on Bowman Lake Road (Forest Road 18).
-Continue for 6 miles and turn right on Forest Road 17.
-Continue for 2 miles, then take the left fork for 2 miles to the campground.
-From I-80: Take Highway 20 cutoff west toward Nevada City for approximately 5 miles.
-Turn right on Bowman Lake Road (Forest Road 18) and follow the same directions.
-The road is very rough, narrow, and rocky.
-High clearance vehicles are required.
+Continue 6 miles and turn right on Forest Road 17.
+Continue 2 miles, then take the left fork for 2 miles on a very rough, narrow road to the campground.
+From I-80: Take the Highway 20 cutoff west toward Nevada City for approximately 5 miles.
+Turn right on Bowman Lake Road (Forest Road 18) and follow the same directions above.

 Amenities